 Everywhere you turn, in all parts of the country, someone has an opinion of former San Francisco 49ers quarterback Colin Kaepernick.
 Some are positive.
 Others are negative.
-Then, there?s what happened earlier this week in San Jose, California.
+Then, there?s what happened last April in San Jose, California.

 At a Safeway gas station on Cottle Road in the Bay Area, a Kaepernick doll was seen chained to the trailer hitch of a Nissan pickup truck.
-NBC Bay Area reported Joanna Acevedo was there, took a picture showing the metal chain around the doll’s neck, and posted it to Twitter.
+NBC Bay Area reporter Joanna Acevedo was there, took a picture showing the metal chain around the doll?s neck and posted it to Twitter.

-The timing is also disturbing.
+The timing of this truck owner’s act was also disturbing.
 The picture was taken just one day before the execution of John William King, the Texas man charged with dragging James Byrd Jr, a black man, to death behind a truck in 1998, according to Sporting News.
-It is considered “one of the most gruesome hate crimes in modern U.S. history.?
+It is considered ?one of the most gruesome hate crimes in modern U.S. history.?

 There are no excuses for any of this.
 It’s downright wrong.

 This post was originally published on April 25, 2019.